ankitpokhrel/jira-cli/README.md

 ```
 </details>

-<details><summary>List issues whose status is not done and is created before 6 month and is assigned to someones</summary>
+<details><summary>List issues whose status is not done and is created before 6 months and is assigned to someone</summary>

 ```sh
 # Tilde (~) acts as a not operator